 - The time to get started on your pre-nuptial agreement is now.
 You do not want to wait until the eve of your wedding to get started on your pre-nuptial agreement.
 Preparing and negotiating a pre-nuptial agreement while still maintaining a happy relationship takes time and skill.
 Waiting until the last minute to present and agree upon a pre-nuptial agreement with your significant other may lead to bitter feelings and issues regarding enforceability (coercion) as well.

 - Pre-nuptial agreements can serve a wide variety of purposes.
 As discussed above, pre-nuptial agreements can serve a wide variety of purposes.
 All fiancés should take the time to evaluate whether their personal circumstances call for a pre-nuptial agreement.

 - There are ways to effectively broach the subject with your fiancé.
 If you are concerned about how your fiancé will react to your proposal for a pre-nuptial agreement, we can help you tactfully raise the subject and avoid unnecessary premarital discord.

 - There are important considerations for ensuring that your pre-nuptial agreement is enforceable.
 Along with timing, there are a number of other important considerations when it comes to preparing an enforceable pre-nuptial agreement as well.
 For example, you must be sure to provide a “full and fair” disclosure of your financial information and there are certain subjects that are off-limits when it comes to pre-nuptial agreements.

 Learn More About New Jersey and Pennsylvania Pre-Nuptial Agreements

-To find out if your personal circumstances counsel in favor of entering into a pre-nuptial agreement, call (908) 713-9800 or contact us online to schedule a free, one-on-one consultation with an attorney from our office.
+To find out if your personal circumstances counsel in favor of entering into a pre-nuptial agreement, call (908) 713-9800 or contact us online to schedule a free phone consultation with an attorney from our office.
+In-person consultations are also available.
 There is no reason not to explore your options, so get in touch today.